industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IHUI4](graphics/IHUI4.png)

   The following tab will appear.
-Make sure to save the generated password and assign the previosly described roles:
+Make sure to save the generated password and assign the previously described roles:

   ![IHUI6](graphics/IHUI6.png)